Seahorse Mercator

-Seahorse Mercator is a navigational training vessel operated by Defence Maritime Services under contract to the Royal Australian Navy (RAN).
+Seahorse Mercator is a navigational training vessel operated by DMS Maritime under contract to the Royal Australian Navy's (RAN) National Support Squadron.
 She is a modified version of the Pacific-class patrol boat design and is based at HMAS Waterhen in Sydney.

 Design and construction

 Seahorse Mercator is a variant of the Pacific-class patrol boat design.
 The ship has a displacement of 165 tons, a length of 31.5 m, a beam of 8.21 m, and a draught of 2.6 m.
 Propulsion is supplied by two Caterpillar 3304 diesels, driving two propellers.
 Maximum speed is 16 kn, with a range of 2880 nmi at 8 kn.
 Seahorse Mercator is run by a crew of five plus three instructors, and can carry up to eighteen trainees.
 Radars include a Furuno FE 606 navigation radar, and a Decca Bridgemaster ARPA navigation radar.
 The vessel is unarmed.

 Seahorse Mercator was built by Tenix Ship Building Western Australia for DMS at a cost of A$4 million.
 The vessel was launched on 15 October 1998.
 The Canadian Forces Maritime Command's Orca-class patrol vessels were built to a modified variant of Seahorse Mercator's design.